stacyshki/CyberSecurity-Classification/README.md

 │ ├── streamlit.feather # dataset for streamlit (small sample of 100_000 instances from testing dataset)

-│ └── XGB_small.json # small model for streamlit trained on 100_000 training dataset
+│ └── XGB_small.json # NOTE: THIS FILE IS IN THE CLOUD - small model for streamlit trained on 100_000 training dataset